-- a) Developing a landscaping care and maintenance plan: - b) Reinforcing the aesthetic values of the Common; - Addressing emerging recreational trends and needs; and
+- a) Developing a landscaping care and maintenance plan: - b) Reinforcing the aesthetic values of the Common; - c) Addressing emerging recreational trends and needs; and d) Ensuring the preservation of the Common's cultural and heritage significance

 The Renforth Bog is identified as a Provincially Significant Wetland (PSWs) being an area identified by the province as one of the more ecologically valuable wetlands in New Brunswick.
 For that reason the Provincial regulators do not permit development on or around the bog.
 In an effort to protect this area further, and to expand future possibilities of providing walking and hiking trails, this policy provides Council with regulation to prioritize the acquisition of land around the Renforth Bog by acquiring land through the land for public purposes subdivision process.